steph-xue/meme-generator/README.md

 # Meme Generator

-An interactive website built with React that lets users generate a random meme and overlay their own custom top and bottom text on it.
+An interactive web application built with React that lets users generate a random meme and overlay their own custom top and bottom text on it.
 Meme images come from the Imgflip API, and the text updates on the page as the user types.

 **[View Live Demo](https://meme-generator-sx.netlify.app)**